MicrosoftLearning/mslearn-cosmosdb/api-for-mongodb/instructions/01-create-mongodb-objects/node-create-mongodb-objects.md

 ## Prepare your development environment

-If you haven't already prepared the Azure Cosmos DB database where you're working on this lab, follow these steps to do so.
+If you haven't already prepared the Azure Cosmos DB account where you're working on this lab, follow these steps to do so.
 Otherwise, go to the **Create Collection and items** section.

 1. In Azure Cloud Shell, copy and paste the following commands.